This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cut craftsmanship:quality features and importance for jewelry

-Diamond cut is crucial as it greatly affects a diamond's beauty and value.
-In a nutshell: the quality of the sparkle depends solely on its cut.
-While a well-cut diamond can reflect a lot of light and thus ensure a sparkling play of colors and maximum luminosity, a poorly cut diamond does not reflect the light optimally, despite the high color quality and high degree of purity, and therefore appears dull and less lively.g.
+The diamond cut is of crucial importance because it has a major impact on a diamond’s beauty and value.
+Put simply: the quality of its sparkle depends largely on its cut.
+While a well-cut diamond can reflect a great deal of light, creating a sparkling play of colors and maximum brilliance, a poorly cut diamond—even with high color quality and clarity—does not reflect light optimally and therefore appears duller and less lively.

-When grading diamonds (with a brilliant cut), a distinction is made between five internationally recognized cut grades: excellent, very good, good, fair and poor. gelhaft).
+When grading diamonds (with a brilliant cut), five internationally recognized cut grades are distinguished: “excellent”, “very good”, “good”, “fair”, and “poor”.

-The following factors largely determine the cut quality:
+The following factors are key in determining cut quality:

-The precision: The relationship has to be right.
-The angles and size of the facets must match the rest of the diamond.
+Precision: The proportions must be right.
+The angles and size of the facets must be in harmony with the rest of the diamond.

-The symmetry: The alignment and intersection of the individual facets must be precisely worked out.
+Symmetry: The alignment and intersection of the individual facets must be crafted with precision.

-The polish: All facet shapes must be placed in harmony with each other and be neatly detailed.
-In addition, the diamond should have a clean outer finish.
+Polish: All facet shapes must be placed harmoniously in relation to one another and finished with clean detail.
+In addition, the diamond should have a flawless outer finish.

-With the help of these quality features, the cut can also influence the supposed size of a diamond.
-A well-cut diamond can make it appear larger than it actually is, while a poor cut can do the opposite.
-This means that a carefully cut diamond not only has more brilliance, but also looks and is more valuable.
+With the help of these quality characteristics, the cut can also influence the perceived size of a diamond.
+A well-cut diamond can make it appear larger than it actually is, while a poor cut can have the opposite effect.
+This means that a carefully cut diamond not only has greater brilliance, but also appears especially vibrant and radiant.

 The appraisal of diamonds